UW-GDA/The-Big-One-Ground-Shaking-and-Landslides-Coming-to-a-Neighborhood-Near-You/README.md

 3. Identification of major road networks that are most likely to be impacted by landslides

 ## Other Relevant Information
-* UW news article showing 50 simulations for a M9 Cascadia earthquake
+* University of Washington news article showing 50 simulations for a M9 Cascadia earthquake
    * https://www.washington.edu/news/2017/10/23/50-simulations-of-the-really-big-one-show-how-a-9-0-cascadia-earthquake-could-play-out/

 * Check out the Washington DNR's Geologic Information Portal to see Cascadia earthquake scenarios and mapped landslides